jmontejo/for-students/_start/02_using_root.md

 all the most important ROOT functionalities.
 It is also a good reference to look at in case of basic questions.
 If this is your first experience with ROOT, the ROOT primer is a great starting point.
 - Each ROOT class has its own class reference page.
 E.g. [this](https://root.cern.ch/doc/master/classTTree.html) is the page for TTree.
 Here you can find examples and documentation for all the related functions.
+- [pyROOT](https://root.cern/manual/python/) is ROOT's Python-C++ bindings, and it allows to use ROOT from python.
+It is very useful to quickly produce plots!
+Here you can find examples and tutorials.

 ## Additional information